Cyconi/LC-Mods-Library/README.md

 # Camera Plus

-Adds more functionallity to the player camera
+Adds more functionality to the player camera

-Fully compatable with BepinEx and MelonLoader
+Fully compatible with BepinEx and MelonLoader

-Place DLL file into BepinEx plugins folder or MelonLoader mods folder Currantly updated for v45 of Lethal Company
+Place the DLL file into BepinEx plugins folder or MelonLoader mods folder

+Currently updated for v45 of Lethal Company

   - Cyconi

 ## Features